 Shortness of breath

 Symptoms of blood clots in veins near the skin surface (phlebitis)

 Other symptoms that may occur with this disease:

 Red skin spots

 The health care provider will perform a physical exam.
 You may also have the following tests:

 Call your health care provider if symptoms of polycythemia vera develop.

-Kremyanskaya M, Najfeld V, Mascarenhas J et al. The polycythemias.
-In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, eds.
+Kremyanskaya M, Najfeld V, Mascarenhas J, Hoffman R. The polycythemias.
+In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi J, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
-Philadelphia, PA: Saunders Elsevier; 2012:chap 67.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 67.

 National Cancer Institute: PDQ Chronic Myeloproliferative Neoplasms Treatment: Polycythemia Vera.
 Bethesda, MD: National Cancer Institute.
 Date last modified December 3, 2014.
 Available at: www.cancer.gov/cancertopics/pdq/treatment/myeloproliferative/HealthProfessional/page3.
 Accessed March 3, 2015.